 Although I use the standard red-and-white plastic waterers the rest of the year, when the water inside freezes the plastic can crack.
 So in the winter I used black rubber feed dishes to hold water.

-I could turn them over and whack them on the ground to break the ice inside, or twist them like a plastic ice cube tray.
+I could turn these flexible dishes over and whack them on the ground to break the ice inside, or twist them like a plastic ice cube tray.

-Sometimes the chickens stood on the edge of those rubber pans, which meant that the pan might turn over and spill the water inside.
+But sometimes the chickens stood on the edge of those rubber pans, which meant that the pan could turn over and spill the water inside.
 The chicken could get wet and risk getting frostbite.
 Or the chicken's waste would foul the water.
 (Pun intended.)

 Last winter I found a better solution and I no longer have to haul hot water out to the coop several times a day.